OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 ---
-title: Create an ASP.NET Office Add-in that uses single sign-on
+title: Create an ASP.NET Office Add-in that uses single sign-on (SSO)
 description: A step-by-step guide for how to create (or convert) an Office Add-in with an ASP.NET backend to use single sign-on (SSO). ms.date: 10/27/2022 ms.localizationpriority: medium